If you’re new to the graduate school experience, you may not yet be familiar with the phrase “graduate assistantship.”

 Graduate assistantships are also important because they can open up doors in the future.
 You’ll be working very closely with faculty members and other leaders at the university who will be able to help you network, be your advocate, and provide you with glowing references for jobs.

 All graduate assistantships are professional positions that allow you to build the skills that employers are looking for.
 For master’s students applying to doctoral programs, an assistantship demonstrates that you are well-prepared to contribute to the department.
 Indeed, for many research fields, not having an assistantship during your master’s could count against you when applying to PhD programs.

 For doctoral students, know from the outset that assistantships make a huge impact on the trajectory of your career.
 They are essential to building your CV with the skills and experience that will set you apart on the academic or research job hunt.
 By gaining experience teaching classes or learning first-hand how to run a research lab, you’ll demonstrate your aptitude beyond the books.

 How to Apply

-Be sure to like the Graduate School on Facebook and follow our Twitter, where we regularly post open positions and offer information about how to apply for them.
+Be sure to like the Graduate School on Facebook and follow our Twitter and Instagram, where we regularly post open positions and details about how to apply for them.
 You can also stay in touch with UL Lafayette’s Career Services, which is responsible for posting open positions on campus.